rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 -- >>>  testFail rhs
 -- Fail "bar" [] "string"
 ```
 So we broke the required second law!
-Incidentally, we would not be able to break the law using `testSuccess`.
+Incidentally, we would not be able to break this law using `testSuccess`.

 One way to look at this, and I believe this is how people are looking at this issue, is that any failure with any error message is considered equivalent to `empty`.
 The laws hold if error information is ignored.
 Somewhat of a downer if you care about the error information.